jesus-sayar/contributors_mapping/README.md

 ```

 Now you can browse in the project and you see a new map visualization with this data.

+## Architecture

+Contributors Mapping consult GitHub API for fetch data about a Open Source project and its contributors.
+Upload this data to CartoDB cloud and then create analytics and visualizations.

+GitHub and CartoDB API's have restrictions on the number of daily calls.
+You can create some project analytics, but if you need consult many projects you will need hire advanced subscriptions on this services.

 ## Testing